chinmaymahajan/React-Redux/README.md

 ### Sample code
-In the example below, we are just adding the number twice and subtracting it once, i.e. we are dispatching ADD action twice and SUBTRACT action once. --
+In the example below, we are just adding the number twice and subtracting it once, i.e. we are dispatching ADD action twice and SUBTRACT action once.

 10 + 1 = 11
 11+ 20 = 31
 31 - 10 = 21

+Here is the code https://github.com/chinmaymahajan/React-Redux/blob/master/App/index.js

 ### Wrapping Up
 We can have one store and multiple reducers.